19 Kids and Counting: Criticism

+Sex offense cases of the Duggar children

-Josh Duggar molestation controversy
+Josh Duggar

 On May 21, 2015, a police report from 2006 was revealed to the public by In Touch Weekly magazine, stating sexual molestation allegations against the Duggars' eldest son, Josh Duggar.
 The report states that, in 2002–2003, Josh – then 14 to 15 years old – fondled five girls, including four of his sisters, by touching their breasts and genital regions on multiple occasions while they were asleep and on a few occasions while they were awake.
 These events occurred prior to the beginning of the TLC series.
 The case was never fully investigated, and the statute of limitations had by then expired.
 On May 22, 2015, TLC removed all reruns of the show that were previously set to air from its current airing schedule, with the statement, "We are deeply saddened and troubled by this heartbreaking situation and our thoughts and prayers are with the family and victims at this difficult time."

 In the wake of the controversy, more than twenty advertisers, including General Mills, Walgreens, Payless ShoeSource, Choice Hotels, Pizza Hut, Sweet Leaf Tea and Crayola, announced that they were pulling their ads from the show;

 Hulu also removed the show's entire back catalog of episodes from its streaming service.
 Public reaction to the revelation led to several petitions calling for TLC to cancel the series on Change.org, citing conflict between the reported events and the show's promotion of family values.

 Josh, along with his wife and his parents, responded to the revelations.
 Josh apologized, stating he had "acted inexcusably" and resigned from his position at the Family Research Council.
 Anna stated that she knew about Josh's actions two years before she married him and believed that the counseling he received after the incidents "changed his life".
 The Duggars described this time as a dark period in their lives and said it caused their family "to seek God like never before".
 They were featured in an interview with Megyn Kelly on Fox News Channel's The Kelly File on June 3, 2015, where they answered questions regarding the scandal.

 On April 29, 2021, six years after the show's cancellation, Josh was arrested for possession of child pornography and later convicted.

+Joseph Duggar

+On March 18, 2026, Joseph Duggar was arrested for "lewd and lascivious behavior", including molestation of a victim younger than 12, regarding an incident in 2020 with a then 9-year-old girl in Panama City Beach, Florida during a family vacation.
+Four days later, Arkansas police arrested Joseph's wife Kendra Duggar on an unrelated case of child abuse charges.
+She was charged with four counts of endangering the welfare of a minor and four counts of false imprisonment.